Image 1 of 3

 (Morus spp.)

 Kokuso: Large, sweet dark berries all summer.
-A slightly shorter harvest window than Illinois everbearing, but a slightly hardier tree.
+A slightly shorter harvest window than Illinois Everbearing, but a slightly hardier tree.
 Exceptionally large leaves are protein rich and beloved by our sheep.

 Gerardi Dwarf: An everbearing mulberry that tops out at 8’, making both harvest and growing in a small yard much easier.
 Gerardi is a slower grower than most mulberries, but branches have very close internodes along the stem, meaning branches become absolutely packed with berries.